 It can be offered to patients immediately upon diagnosis or later if they fail to improve with non-operative treatment.

-Operation may be particularly beneficial to patients with frozen shoulder related to underlying diabetes, as the failure rate for non-operative treatment is often higher in diabetics.
+An operation may be particularly beneficial to patients with frozen shoulders related to underlying diabetes, as the failure rate for non-operative treatment is often higher in diabetics.

 Operations include manipulations under anaesthesia (MUA) and arthroscopic capsular release.
 These two procedures can be performed at the same time.